Skip to main content

 When to use it

-• The executive sponsor just left the company
+• An executive sponsor just left the company

-• The account is self-sufficient and rarely engages, but is a happy, healthy customer
+• The account is self-sufficient — they rarely engage, but they’re happy

 How to set it